janholstjensen/rdkit4excel/doc/INSTALL.md

 C:\Users\Jan\rdkit4excel\src>
 ```

-Start Excel, and the new function should now be ready for use.
+(Re)Start Excel, and the new function should now be ready for use.

 ## Correcting or changing functions
 Changing an implementation of a function is as simple as changing `RDKitXL_server.py` and restarting
 Excel.

-You only need to rebuild the type library when changes are made to the published function
+You only need to rebuild the type library (re-run `RDKitXL_server.py`) when changes are made
-signatures.
+to the published function signatures.
 That is: When any `#RDKITXL:` comment is changed, removed, or added.

 ## Deploying new functions to end users
-Any changes to the function implementations only, require a deployment of `RDKitXL_server.py` only.
+If only function implementations are changed, a deployment of `RDKitXL_server.py` is all that is required.

 Changes that cause the type library to change require the following files to be deployed to end users: